+Improving emotional intelligence doesn’t mean denying your feelings.
 Your emotions are never wrong.
 They are there to support you, so be honest about how you feel.
 When you learn to validate your own feelings, you’re better able to validate others’ emotions, which is a key component of practicing empathy.

 Approaching your feelings with an attitude of curiosity lets you interrupt your current emotional trajectory to solve whatever’s bothering you.
 When you’re open to your feelings, you’re better able to understand your own (and others’) thinking and reasoning.

 3. Develop a deep belief in yourself